 What is the most suitable weight loss diet among men?

-What is the way men select the right meal plan to lose weight?
+How do men select the right meal plan to lose weight?